fanya3/City-SearchBar/README.md

 ### Development

 Technologies used : React.js + Sass + react-calendar + Cypress.
-This app has been developped in 5 days.
+All commentaries done with jsDoc.
 The main searchbar is based on TrainLine search bar but the overall design has been made to fit Tictactrip graphic universe :)
 The homepage and the search bar are responsive and can be viewed on both mobile and desktop formats.

-### things that could be improved :)
+### Things that could be improved :)

-Passenger section needs to have the selection of train special card  linked to each passenger to calculate the price.
+Passenger section needs to be finalized, with the selection of train cards linked to each passenger to calculate the price.

 ### Modules

-This app uses react-calendar. more infos here : (https://www.npmjs.com/package/react-calendar)
+This app uses react-calendar. more infos here : (https://www.npmjs.com/package/react-calendar) This app uses react-select. more infos here : (https://www.npmjs.com/package/react-select)

 ### Tests